 Did you know that Black people are more at risk of having multiple sclerosis (MS)?
 In the US, Black people have a 47% increased risk of being diagnosed with MS compared with White people.

 Historically, MS was thought to be a disease that primarily affects White people.
 Based on certain research findings, we now know this isn’t true.
 In fact, there may even be differences in the symptoms and progression of the disease in Black people compared with White people.

 It’s important to note that there are gaps in research, and Black people are often underrepresented in clinical trials in the US.
 However, some research in MS is now including more diverse faces, and MS may be more common in minorities than we thought.

-Over the past 10 years, a growing body of research has drawn attention to MS in the African American community.
-A 2013 study suggested that the risk for MS is highest in African American women.
-Other studies have looked at some of the differences in African American patients compared with white patients.
+Over the past 10 years, a growing body of research has drawn attention to MS in the Black community.
+A 2013 study suggested that the risk for MS is highest in Black women.
+Other studies have looked at some of the differences in Black patients compared with White patients.

 When we try to understand patterns across a disease population, we break patients out by different traits.
-This is also called grouping by phenotype.
-It helps us learn more about the disease in general.
+This is called grouping by phenotype.
+It helps us learn more about the disease.
 It may also help us develop better treatment strategies for people living with MS.

-If you're living with MS, be your own advocate.
-Gather information about ways you can contribute to knowledge of MS. Please keep in mind if you’re looking for information, your healthcare provider is always your primary resource when it comes to your MS and your treatment.
+If you're living with MS, it's important to be your own advocate.
+Gather information about ways you can contribute to knowledge of MS. Please keep in mind if you’re looking for information, your healthcare provider should always be your primary resource when it comes to your MS and your treatment.
 You could also consider researching clinical trials or even taking part in research surveys.
-We’re all in this together.
-And together, we can learn more about MS.
+We’re all in this together, and together, we can learn more about MS.